 - Secondhand gift – Unless you are at a white elephant party that involves bringing something you want to get rid of, give the person something that has never been used.
 It's okay to regift an item, but not one that has been opened … and never in front of the person who originally gave it to you.

 - Anything the person obviously can't or won't use – This can be anything from a set of wine glasses to someone who doesn't drink wine to an ashtray to a nonsmoker.
-If you care enough to give someone a gift, take the time to find out what she likes.
+If you care enough to give someone a gift, take the time to find out what she likes and doesn't like.

 Receiving an Insulting Gift

 If you're on the receiving end of a gift that you find insulting, try not to make a big deal of it.
-Perhaps the person didn't consider some of the feeling you might have.
+Perhaps the person didn't consider some of the thoughts and feelings you might have.
 Instead, thank him or her right after you open it and send a thank you note later.
 Then try to forget about it.